Similes for Worried: As Worried As Comparisons

 Other Ways to Say:

-25. As tense as a bowstring ready to snap
+25. As worried as a bowstring ready to snap

 Meaning: Describes someone on edge, about to break down or react violently due to stress or worry.